Loopring/protocols/packages/loopring_v3/README.md

 The circuit tests can be run with `npm run test-circuits`.
 A single test can be run with `npm run test-circuits <test_name>`.

-Remember the circuit tests only pass in release, therefore, you'll need to change the Makefile accordingly.

 ## Run Unit Tests

 - please clone the circuits repository `https://github.com/Loopring/protocol3-circuits.git` to the same directory as this project.